alovajs/alovajs.github.io/tutorial/project/best-practice/manage-apis.md

 ## Manage alova instance

 Your project may need to communicate with different servers, or you may need to use special request schemes in specific requests, or use different response interceptors, etc. All of these require creating and maintaining multiple alova instances in the project.
-It is recommended to Use a separate file to manage them, for example in the above api management structure, will use `api/index.js` to manage.
+It is recommended to use a separate file to manage them; for example, in the api management structure above, `api/index.js` is used to manage them.

 ```javascript title=api/index.js
 import { createAlova } from 'alova';